mfranzke/loading-attribute-polyfill/README.md

 ## Outro

 If you're trying out and using my work, feel free to contact me and give me any feedback.
 I'm curious about how it's gonna be used.

+And if you do like this polyfill, please consider even also having a look at the other polyfill we've developed: <https://github.com/mfranzke/datalist-polyfill/>